xebiarohan/react/5_React_component_styling.md

 8. Dynamic CSS classes
    - Same as ternary operator
-   - In second example lable css class is always applied, where as the invalid class is applied based on the condition
+   - In second example label CSS class is always applied, whereas the invalid class is applied based on the condition

 ```
 <p className={textIsInvalid ? 'invalid': ''}>{text}</p>